// Platform

 Hot Tier (Cache)

-Behavior Automatically populated on write, evicted after TTL
+Auto-populated on write, evicted after TTL.

-Availability Best-effort (cache misses fall through to cold tier)
+Best-effort; cache misses fall through to cold.

 Cold Tier (Object Storage)